The Real Cost of Cheap LASIK in NYC

 Searching for affordable LASIK in NYC?
 You’re definitely not alone.

-Why Are Some LASIK Prices So Low?
+Why Are Some LASIK Prices in NYC So Affordable?

 Worse, the cheapest LASIK centers often: